outrunnl/dbcollect/README.md

 ### Oracle running as other user than 'oracle'

-DBCollect by default switches to the first user it detects that runs a regular database instance, like `ora_pmon_<sid>`.
+If executed as 'root', DBCollect by default switches to the first user it detects that runs a regular database instance, like `ora_pmon_<sid>`.
 Usually this is the 'oracle' user.
 If you do NOT run as root, run it as the user that Oracle database runs as, or a user with `dba` privileges (connect as sysdba).
+It is also possible to run as any other user (including non-privileged and even disabled OS users) using a credentials file See [INSTRUCTIONS](https://github.com/outrunnl/dbcollect/blob/master/INSTRUCTIONS.md) for information on credential files.

 If you run as root and want to specify a particular user, use the -u/--user option: